oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/usage.md

             - image: 'mymodel-domain:v1'
 ```

-In this image(s), you provide the [WebLogic Depoy Tooling Binaries](https://github.com/oracle/weblogic-deploy-tooling/releases),
+In this image(s), you provide the [WebLogic Deploy Tooling Binaries](https://github.com/oracle/weblogic-deploy-tooling/releases),
 and also the `WDT` artifacts.
 The Operator will use the tool and the `WDT` artifacts to create the initial domain.

-The image layout follows this directory structures:
+The image layout follows this directory structure:

 ```
 /auxiliary/weblogic-delpoy - unzipped WebLogic Deploy Tooling release file